Andreich2010/rumessendger/README.md

 The ejabberd configuration is located at `ejabberd/ejabberd.yml`.
 Adjust this file to enable additional modules or change database credentials as needed.

+## Backups

+A helper script `scripts/backup.sh` performs a nightly PostgreSQL dump and records MinIO bucket versions.
+Configure a cron job to run it and store the artifacts in a secure location.

 ## Documentation